ayvacs/dimwit/README.md

 ### Configuration

-Create a `config.json` file in the root with the following information:
+Create a `config.json` file in `.config/` with the following information:

 #### Required